The Becoming God

 Neville's pronunciation is not always easy to catch.
 Page 25 has a good example of catching his past tense.
 In the sixth line down Neville quite distinctly says, "gave"--past tense.
 Wait a minute, if 'gave' was past tense, then the proceeding would be in the past tense, also.
 Neville said, "So do not ask how it is going to be done.
 All I have to do is to completely yield to this Being within me, for he has ways and means that I, on this level of my being, know not of.
 I rise then under compulsion, and under this compulsion I go through a series of events, which will lead up to the fulfillment of that to which I yielded.
 I assumed that it's done.
 And then I communed with myself and gave thanks within me that it is done."
 If Neville didn't say 'gave,' I would never have caught his other past tense dictions, 'assumed' and 'communed'.
 Go down to the eleventh line, and hear Neville's 'for' where the book's text has 'what.'
 There are hundreds of these tests throughout the lectures.
 Listen and learn; the review is worth it!

 The sea that denies our desire is rolled back in our fainting, in our loyalty to the unseen reality of what God has wrought, for it exists.
 The big question is: Who is our Lord?
-Is it our ignorance who lies to us in this world, or is it the Milta, YHWH, who IS the truth?
+Is it our ignorance who lies to us in this world, or is it the Milta (Miltha), YHWH, who IS the truth?
 I don't think it is coincidental that the literal meaning of YHWH is "He is.

 0 Comments: